A stable parareal-like method for the second order wave equation: Complexity Analysis

 \section{Complexity Analysis}

 There are three parts to our implementation: parallel fine propagator computation, construction of $\mathsf{\Omega}^*$ and the serial coarse updates.
-We assume that (i) no spatial domain decomposition, i.e. whole domain on a single core, (ii) standard QR complexity, i.e. no parallelization, (iii) communication between nodes and other tasks negligible here.
-Further speed-up for (i) and (ii) via parallelization will only improve the algorithm's efficiency.
+We assume that (i) no spatial domain decomposition, i.e. whole domain on a single core, (ii) standard QR complexity, i.e. no multithreading, (iii) communication between nodes and other tasks negligible.